Kamala-Facts-Team/kamala_facts_2_frontend/README.md

 git clone git@github.com:Kamala-Facts-Team/kamala_facts_2_frontend.git
 ```

-Run this command in your terminal to install all project dependencies
+Switch directories into your newly cloned project, and at the root run this command in your terminal to install all project dependencies

 ```bash
 docker-compose up